godotengine/godot-docs/tutorials/3d/3d_antialiasing.rst

 transparency aliasing for materials using the **Alpha Scissor** transparency mode (1-bit transparency).
 MSAA is also ineffective on specular aliasing.

-To mitigate aliasing on alpha scissor materials, alpha antialiasing (also called *alpha to coverage*) can be enabled on specific materials in the StandardMaterial3D or ORMMaterial3D properties.
-This only has an effect when MSAA is used (with any level).
-Alpha to coverage has a moderate performance cost, but it's very effective at reducing aliasing on transparent materials without introducing any blurriness.
+To mitigate aliasing on alpha scissor materials, :ref:`alpha antialiasing <doc_standard_material_3d_alpha_antialiasing>` (also called *alpha to coverage*) can be enabled on specific materials in the StandardMaterial3D or ORMMaterial3D properties.
+Alpha to coverage has a moderate performance cost, but it's effective at reducing aliasing on transparent materials without introducing any blurriness.

 MSAA can be enabled in the Project Settings by changing the value of the **Rendering > Anti Aliasing > Quality > MSAA 3D** setting.
 It's important to change